 Some things just have it.
 Riley Curry, DJ Khaled’s Snapchat, all things Julia Louis-Dreyfus, Tonga Room after your third mai tai.
 It’s impossible to put your finger on why these things have It, they just hit all the right notes.
 Mister Jiu’s take on Chinese food has it, and we have fallen hard.

-From a side street in Chinatown, Mister Jiu’s is serving up Chinese cuisine on a whole new level.
-The menu, which throws unusual ingredients into the mix with the usual suspects, is interesting and delicious but not trying too hard.
+The menu at this Chinatown restaurant, which throws unusual ingredients into the mix with the usual suspects, is interesting and delicious but not trying too hard.
 Updating classics like baby bok choy with prosciutto and fried rice with cured tuna hearts might sound like a bold decision, but Mister Jiu’s manages to nail it, bringing you something both new and delicious.

 Unless you’re eating at the bar, your only choice is to go with the $69 a person, five-course family-style banquet.
 You’ll get some options to choose from, and you’ll also want to add on dessert at the end.